 I had trouble getting hold of an air puffer earlier this year, because of the global disruptions to retail supply chains.
 Air puffers are used to dust off sensitive equipment like camera lenses and sensors, printed circuit boards, and electronics.
 It’s also well suited for dedusting difficult-to-clean living room centerpieces like Lego space ship models.
 The one I had ordered didn’t arrive in months, so I picked up a cheap one when I came by one.
 Of course, the one I’d ordered months earlier arrived the next day.
 I decided to make a quick comparison review as I had ended up with two air puffers of very different quality.

-The first air puffer I ordered is the LensPen Hurricane Blower (on Amazon) for about 10 USD.
+The first air puffer I ordered is the LensPen Hurricane Blower (ad: available on Amazon) for about 10 USD.
 The second air puffer (“the cheapo”) only cost 1 USD.
 It’s the one you’ll find listed under 20+ different brand names on Amazon and AliExpress.
-So what’s the difference between an air puffer that costs 10 USD and one that costs 1 USD?
+So, what’s the difference between an air puffer that costs 10 USD and one that costs 1 USD?

 The rubber on the LensPen is thicker than on the cheapo.
 The cheapo requires less force to squeeze, but there isn’t a significant difference.
 However, you get more airflow out of each squeeze on the LensPen, and not only because of the increased force.
 Squeezing the cheapo causes approximately 20 % of the air to leak out through the intake vent on the back.
 You can reduce the amount of air that escapes out of the back by squeezing it near the front of the bulb.
 This also reduces the air pressure, however.
 A tiny amount of air escapes through the LensPen’s intake vent, but it makes no difference how you squeeze it.